HTCondor @ Danforth Center User's Guide¶

 service.
 Currently the Danforth Center infrastructure runs the scheduler on

 - Execution server.
 These are the servers where jobs are run.
 Jobs submitted from apollo are analyzed by the

 basestar) to determine which execution servers can support the job (based on resource requests), whether or not resources are free currently, and what the job priority (rank in the queue) is.

 - Job priority.
 HTCondor uses a fair share model to assign jobs a priority.
 This means jobs are executed in an order that preserves resource allocation shares as much as possible (as opposed to a first-come, first-serve model).

 - Slots.
 HTCondor matches jobs to resource "slots."
 For the Bioinformatics cluster, each server is configured as a single resources slot (all the CPUs and RAM in one slot).
 Each slot is configured to be partitionable, so a job requesting less than 100% of all the resources in a slot will cause the slot to be divided so that the remaining resources can be matched to another job.

 - Universe.
 HTCondor provides different "universes" for executing jobs.
 Each universe has different properties.
-For now we will primarily use the vanilla universe, although the parallel universe will probably also be useful.
+For now we will primarily use the vanilla universe.

 - Vanilla: Essentially the same as running any basic program with one or more processors.

-- Java: Java applications have to be run in this special environment (although they can often be run in vanilla).
+- Java: Java applications can be run in this special environment (although they can often be run in vanilla).

 CONDOR_GROUPenvironmental variable.
-If this value is not set for you, please let the Bioinformatics core facility know.
 Accounting group is set for you automatically.
 If you belong to more than one group, make sure your active group is set to the group you want to log the activity for.